Search element - Quick search bar

 What if my nipples are cracked or bleeding?

-It's safe to continue breastfeeding your baby with cracked or bleeding nipples.
-You may see traces of blood in their poos or any milk they bring up, but it's not harmful to them.
-If the pain is too severe, read on for other options.
+If your nipple is bleeding, you may see traces of blood in baby’s poos or any milk they bring up, but it's not harmful to them.

 Should I use a nipple shield?